RoneoOrg/jamstack.club/content/theme/theme-contribution-template.md

 Key takeaways: this theme is recommended for ..

-# Please delete the comments when you're done, then submit a pull request and voilà!
+# Please delete the comments when you're done, then click on "Propose changes" right below and voilà!